 In May 2020, Google posted on its blog that a new signal, Page Experience would be making its way into Google's search ranking algorithms, along with existing user experience criteria.

 Through both internal studies and industry research, users show they prefer sites with a great page experience.
 In recent years, Search has added a variety of user experience criteria ...
 Today, we're building on this work and providing an early look at an upcoming Search ranking change ...

 The page experience signal measures aspects of how users perceive the experience of interacting with a web page.

 There are several component signals that comprise Page Experience, which are shown below:

-The performance related signals are named Core Web Vitals:
+The performance-related signals are named Core Web Vitals:

 We will introduce a new signal that combines Core Web Vitals with our existing signals for page experience to provide a holistic picture of the quality of a user's experience on a web page.

 It's important to note that Core Web Vitals (CWV), make up only one part of Page Experience, and Page Experience itself is just one additional factor to be included along with the other factors listed above, and explained on Google's website.
-Google specifically says that page experience is just one of hundreds of signals:
+Google specifically says that page experience is just one of the hundreds of signals:

 By adding page experience to the hundreds of signals that Google considers when ranking search results, we aim to help people more easily access the information and web pages they're looking for, and support site owners in providing an experience users enjoy.